• Navigate with Confidence

 There, we reveled in the joys of a magnificent beach fire before retiring for the night.
 Throughout the evening, my mind couldn't help but wonder if the motor would start the next morning and if the capricious currents and winds would carry us to our next destination at Matia or Sucia.

 But enough of my ramblings.
-We spent a glorious week in the San Juan Islands, and to our relief, the motor never faltered again.
+We spent a glorious week in the San Juan Islands, and to my relief, the motor never faltered again.
 It proved to be a reliable workhorse that faithfully served us on several more boating expeditions in the years to come.
 The initial mystery of its temporary failure remained unresolved.
 As soon as we returned home, with plenty of summer still ahead, I wasted no time in placing a Craigslist ad to sell the boat.
 I recouped my entire investment, and as a bonus, I held onto the now trusty Honda outboard for many years afterward.

 Reflecting upon this adventure, it became evident to me that setting a firm departure date was the catalyst that made the trip possible.

 Of course, we took a gamble with an unknown boat, motor, and rigging.
 However, I had the foresight to equip ourselves with basic essential gear: PFD’s, a bucket, a portable GPS, a handheld radio, a cell phone, and a paper chart.
 I had done my homework and discovered that the boat ramp offered long-term parking for a modest fee of $8 per day.
-With all the pieces falling into place, we made our dream of a San Juan vacation cruise a reality.
+With all the pieces falling into place, we made our dream of another San Juan vacation cruise a reality.

-#1 Mark your calendar this instant with your departure date. #2 Purchase a San Juan paper chart or just a map and proudly display it on a wall where you will see it every day.
-Trust me, with these two actions as your guiding stars, everything else will naturally fall into place.
-You'll see your dream materialize before your eyes.
+#2 Purchase a San Juan Islands paper chart or just a map and proudly display it on a wall where you will see it every day.

-Easy Itinerary for a spur of the moment cruise
+Easy Itinerary for a spur-of-the-moment cruise

 Fast track to the San Juans